tenstorrent/tt-metal/README.md

 sudo apt install software-properties-common=0.99.9.12 build-essential=12.8ubuntu1.1 python3.8-venv=3.8.10-0ubuntu1~20.04.8 libgoogle-glog-dev=0.4.0-1build1 libyaml-cpp-dev=0.6.2-4ubuntu1 libboost-all-dev=1.71.0.0ubuntu2 libsndfile1=1.0.28-7ubuntu0.2 libhwloc-dev
 ```

-Additionally, you will need developer-level dependencies if you plan to install things from source or run tests from the repository.

 2. Download the raw latest version of the `setup_hugepages.py` script.
 It should be located [in the repository](https://github.com/tenstorrent-metal/tt-metal/blob/main/infra/machine_setup/scripts/setup_hugepages.py).

 3. Invoke the first pass of the hugepages script and then reboot.